 Sounds easy.
 It’s not.
-The most robust way to get marketing permission is to get consent.
+The most robust way to get permission for processing data is to get consent.
 But consent now has to be ‘unambiguous’.
 That means it must be freely given, specific and informed – shown either by a statement or a clear affirmative action.
 You cannot bury the details of consent in your Terms & Conditions.

-You only need marketing permission from prospects.
-The GDPR assumes you have a relationship with existing customers and can, therefore, send them marketing messages – until they tell you to stop.
-But if you plan to use profiling or automated decision-making you may need additional consent.
+You only need permission from prospects.
+The GDPR assumes you have a relationship with existing customers and can, therefore, process their data – until they tell you to stop.
+But if you plan to use profiling or automated decision-making, you may need additional consent.

-So I have reviewed the wording on our marketing consent forms (i.e. the tick box attached to all forms on our website).
-I have also ensured our sales team have a ‘script’ to use when they ask for consent over the phone – and that all calls will be recorded so we have proof of consent.
+So I have reviewed the wording on my companies consent forms (i.e. the tick box attached to forms on many websites).
+I have also ensured our sales team have a ‘script’ to use when they ask for consent over the phone.

 It may not be necessary to get total consent on first engagement.
-Getting consent for automated profiling may be difficult, so consider first getting consent for marketing contact and perhaps ask for profiling consent later.
+Obtaining consent for automated profiling may be difficult, so consider first getting consent for processing data and perhaps ask for profiling consent later.

 B. Get secure

 The GDPR was originally conceived as a response to concerns across the EU about data loss and hacking – the clue is in the title, it’s the ‘Data Protection’ regulation, not ‘Marketing’ regulation.
-So security was the real issue, marketing just got swept in with the tide.
+So security across the whole of the EU was the real issue, marketing just got swept in with the tide.